 Content marketing is usually thought of as a way to engage external audiences.
 But in an increasingly complex world, brands are making greater use of content for their internal stakeholders.
 The company email is no longer a useful tool to engage staff in a meaningful way in internal communications.
 Content is.

 Some brands have written off Twitter as a channel for using engaging content and have shifted their focus to other channels.
 Despite its reputation for toxicity, Twitter still boasts to have some of the most powerful public figures and institutions using it.
-With the recent news of new ownership and Twitter’s continued implementation of new content features from images to video to spaces then brands will have no choice but to have a renewed focus on the platform.
+With Twitter’s new ownership and its continued implementation of new content features from images to video to spaces, brands will have no choice but to have a renewed focus on the platform.

 Web3 is being touted as the next phase of the internet but it may take some time to get there.
 If Web1 allowed us to archive and search humanity’s collective knowledge and Web2 allowed everyone to have a voice regardless of where they were, Web3 is the promise to take control from the large tech companies and return it to the users via decentralisation.
 While this sounds like a logical next step and in line with the original ethos of the internet, Web3 technology is still not ready for mainstream adoption.
 There are still few use-cases and viable Web3 alternatives to established Web2 platforms.
 We await the killer Web3 app.

 Podcasting is here to stay.
 Unlike some content marketing trends we’ve seen over the years, podcasting is no flash in the pan with listening figures on a steady climb.
 In fact, podcasting is almost 20 years old but it didn’t become really popular until around five years ago as Spotify and other audio apps prioritised it.
-Global podcast listeners in 2022 are 424 million and are expected to grow to 505 million by 2024 according to Statista.
+Global podcast listeners in 2022 were 424 million and are expected to grow to 505 million by 2024 according to Statista.
 While this is not an exponential rise, it shows a continued increase in the format with some users spending hours each week listening to their favourite podcasts.
+Here are some of our favourite content marketing podcasts we enjoy listening to.

 We said at the beginning of this article that content marketing continues to evolve at a rapid rate.
 Because of this, so does the content team structure .
 The content marketing machine works well when all team members are up to date on the latest trends are able to adapt to changes in technology and human behaviours.
 This requires agility and an ‘always learning’ mindset to adapt to these changes.
 The content marketing team structure will continue to evolve for Web3 when it arrives, artificial intelligence as it advances and first-party data when Google inevitably pulls the cookie plug.